fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 As a business grows, so does inventory complexity.
 While there may have been a time when a handy spreadsheet and a weekly hand count were all you needed, things have changed.

-With an Order Management System (OMS), you have the ability to automate these processes and get real time number updates.
-There are different levels of OMS, often customizable to your business needs.
+With an order management system (OMS), you have the ability to automate these processes and get real time number updates.
 An OMS is often at the core of a strategic warehousing plan

-At the core of an ideal customer experience is the availability of clear and transparent communication.
-This doesn’t mean a bombardment of constant emails, but rather focused messages relevant to customer orders.
+Transparent communication is at the core of an ideal customer experience.
+This doesn’t mean a bombardment of constant notifications, but rather focused messages relevant to customer orders.

-Some OMS systems have mobile options that allow messages to be shared directly with customers via text or an app specific to your company.
-Other times you can integrate an existing app with a warehouse management system.
+Some of the previously mentioned OMS systems have mobile options that allow messages to be shared directly with customers via text or an app specific to your company.
+They’re often designed to integrate with warehouse management systems (WMS), providing a seamless exchange of data that helps you avoid stockouts that can lead to lost sales and dissatisfied buyers.

 Useful information and services to provide for customers could include: